TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 12/Acts 12.15.md

 ---

-And they said unto her, Thou art mad.
-But she confidently affirmed that it was even so.
-And they said, It is his angel.
+They said to her, "You are crazy!"
+But she insisted that it was so.
+They said, "It is his angel."